-Thanks to a study by the American Water Works Association, it's easy to see where we need to concentrate when considering indoor water conservation.
+Thanks to a study by the Water Research Foundation, it's easy to see where we need to concentrate when considering indoor water conservation.

 Upgrade to a high-efficiency model.
 If you suspect that the toilets in your home were installed before 1992, you may want to consider replacing them with newer high efficiency models.
 They are readily available at any local hardware store and they work really great.